Findings from all NIHR-funded research should be published in an appropriate form.

 - the principal award holder submits an end-of-project report within 14 days of the end of the study, in accordance with the research contract.

-*Please note that although the Department of Health funds the NIHR, the Department of Health should not be named as the funder.
+*Please note that although the Department of Health and Social Care funds the NIHR, the Department should not be named as the funder.
 The NIHR should be accredited as the funder.

 How to acknowledge funding and affiliations in scientific journals